 The 92 homes were completed in May 2018 and are now fully occupied.
 For the first time, the housing site has been integrated into the town centre through a wide boulevard called ‘The Walk’, which has helped overcome the physical and perceived negative barriers that existed previously between the town centre and the site.

 In 2018, The Walks made the national shortlist as one of eight of the ‘Best housing schemes over 50 units’ at the Awards for Planning Excellence hosted by the Royal Town Planning Institute.
-The scheme also won 2019’s ‘Best Social Housing Development’ at the North Wales LABC Building Excellence Awards and will compete in the UK final in London in November 2019.
+The scheme also won 2019’s ‘Best Social Housing Development’ at the North Wales LABC Building Excellence Awards.
 The scheme was also been highly commended in the CLAW Project of the Year Awards (Consortium of Local Authorities in Wales).

 Check out a timelapse of the project here: https://vimeo.com/275283914